Fast-Forward-Tech-Consulting/sde-blockchain/readme.md

     "hash": "000000b10640a0ae5c46465ed4de177b684a3ce6c202c5703fead8894fc35a8"
 }
 ```
-The Genesisblock of the Blockchain is a special block.
-It does not contain a "prevHash" value, since it is the first block.
+The genesis block of the blockchain is a special block.
+It does not contain a "prevHash" value because it is the first block.

 #### Immutability of the Blockchain
-Due to the fact that the hash of the previous block is part of a block it is very hard for an attacker to change something in the blockchain.
+Since the hash of the previous block is part of a block, it is very difficult for an attacker to change anything in the blockchain.
 A change in a block (or in a trasanction within a block) would result in a changed hash.
-First it requires resources to compute this.
-Furthermore, the following block contains the hash of the changed block.
-Therefore, the hash of the following block need to be recomputed aswell.
-This continues to the last commited block.
-The more blocks are appended to a block, the harder it gets to change it.
+Moreover, the following block contains the hash of the changed block.
+Therefore, the hash of the following block must also be recalculated.
+This continues until the last commited block.
+Computing all these hashes requires a lot of resources.
+Meanwhile, legitimate miners mine based on the legitimate chain.
+Therefore, the attacker would need so many computational resources to repeat all the work done by the legitimate miners since the modified block and catch up.
+This may be possible if the block was added recently.
+However, the more blocks are appended after a block, the more difficult it becomes to change it.
 ![Blockchain](.documentation/blockchain.png?raw=true "Blockchain")

 ## API